euronion/trace/README.md

     (no additional electricity demand or storage losses are assumed for satisfying the domestic electricity demand and no hourly profile, only the annual demand/supply).
     4. Residual RES are then attached to the network as PyPSA generators.

+## Solving

+By default the commercial solver Gurobi is used.
+Free academic licenses are available.
+We use the 'barrier' solving algorithm and skip the crossover, as the additional accuracy from crossover is negligible for our problem.
+We also make use of the "PreDual = 2" option from Gurobi, which showed to dramatically increase solver speed for all ESCs involving long distance shipping.